#X results found for "#query"

 How do I apply fipronil spot-on correctly?

-- Do not touch the area until it is fully dry
+• Don’t touch the application site until it is fully dry

 Is fipronil the most effective flea treatment?